opf/openproject/docs/user-guide/projects/project-lists/README.md

 **Archived projects** - returns all projects that are not active, of which you were a member or have the right to see.

-**My private project lists** - shows all the project lists that you have customized and saved.
+**My project lists** - shows all the project lists that you have customized and saved.

 **Shared project lists** - shows all the project lists that were shared with you or you shared with others..